calbach/api-client-javascript/README.md

   It then uses `googlegenomics.jquery.js` to search variants and lookup genotype information for a callset.

-bigquery.html
+* bigquery.html

-  An example of how to use the BigQuery javascript APIs to execute a SQL query against the available genomics data.
+  An example of how to use the [BigQuery APIs](https://developers.google.com/bigquery/docs/reference/v2/) with javascript to execute a SQL query against the available genomics data.
 See [bigquery-examples](https://github.com/googlegenomics/bigquery-examples) for query and table details.

-googlegenomics.jquery.js:
+* googlegenomics.jquery.js:

   this is a work-in-progress jQuery plugin that makes fetching data from the [Genomics API](http://developers.google.com/genomics) a bit easier.
 It wraps